sauerma/ESI_21_Prod_Frontend/README.md

-# Enterprise Software Implementation 2021 - Production - Frontend
+# ESI 2021 - Production - Frontend

-This is the git repository of the production frontend.
+This is the frontend git repository of team production.